ZZP12/CS7280_Network_Science/M5L12_Network_Modeling/M5L12_Network_Modeling.md

 Note that because a new node connects to only one existing node, the resulting topology is a tree (and so there is only one path between any two nodes).
 A tree allows the network to be connected with the minimum number of links (n-1 links for n nodes).

-So, on one hand, we want to minimize the cost of the new connection, which is proportional to d_i,j, and on the other hand, we want to connect to a node j with the smallest possible h_j.
+So, on one hand, we want to minimize the cost of the new connection, which is proportional to d_i,j, and on the other hand, we want to connect to a node j with the smallest possible $h_j$.
 How can we combine the previous two objectives?
-Note that they can be conflicting – the node with the smallest h_j may be quite far away from the new node-i.
+Note that they can be conflicting – the node with the smallest $h_j$ may be quite far away from the new node-i.

 One approach is to minimize a linear combination of these two metrics.
 So, when node-i arrives, it connects to the node-j that minimizes the following cost: